pluce/tesseract/README.md

 ### Scenario

 These objects represent a description of the system behaviour.
 It describes step-by-step the resolution of a use case.

+### Requirement

+These objects are functional or technical requirements of the system.